Are you a Data scientist who is looking forward to getting a good laptop for your job?

 This 17-inch model comes with 512GB SSD whereas the 15-inch model comes with the combination of 1TB HDD+ 256GB SSD.

 There is nothing to question about the performance of this laptop.
-This machine is built to perform especially high-end tasks such photo/ video editing, gaming and more.
-According to this test, the read speed of the laptop is 553MB and the writing speed is 156MB.
+This machine is built to perform especially high-end tasks such as photo/video editing, gaming and more.
+According to this test, the read speed of the laptop is 553MB and the write speed is 156MB.
 The Geekbench 3 score for a single core is 3618 and multi-core it scores 13339.

 Based on the specs and the performance of this laptop, I would say this is one of the best laptops for data scientist out there.

 If you are both gamer and a data analyzer, this laptop would be more than suitable for you.
 The same test which I mentioned above confirms that Just cause 3 and Call of duty black ops can run at 48-60 FPS in medium-high settings.